I Tried Blue Apron’s Meal Delivery Service and Here’s How It Went

-Some of the dishes don't quite add up to the price point, too.
-If I made turkey chili on my own, I would end up with quite a bit more for $20 (at $9.99 per serving) than enough for two people.
-To be fair, the portions are generous and some of the dishes would have been enough to feed three people, but you're paying for convenience.
+Some of the dishes don’t quite add up to the price point, either.
+If I made turkey chili on my own, I would end up with quite a bit more for $22 (at $10.99 per serving) than enough for two people.
+To be fair, the portions are generous and some of the dishes would have been enough to feed three people, but you’re paying for convenience.
 Leftovers are unlikely.

 Although I loved having everything I needed for the recipes at the ready, I’m not sure I could justify the packaging used for such small amounts of spices and other ingredients on a weekly basis.

 To sum up: Overall, Blue Apron impressed me with its organized packaging, clear recipes, and menus.
 While I won’t be using it as a weekly meal service, I enjoy checking out what’s on the menu, browsing the recipes, and periodically ordering.